zachjaffery/phagocytometer/README.md

 # Phagocytometer
-###### By Zach Jaffery, v0.1.0-beta
+###### By Zach Jaffery, v1.0.0

+### About

+This program was made to aid in processing timelapse images from epi-fluorescence microscopy, specifically yeast-neutrophil movies.

 ### Necessary Packages

+The program is built completely with python, so this must be downloaded and installed.
-For this program to run, several python packages are required (numpy, pandas, cv2, Tkinter, and CustomTkinter).
+Additionally, several python packages are required (numpy, pandas, cv2, Tkinter, and CustomTkinter).
 To install them, paste the following code into your terminal:

     pip install numpy
     pip install pandas